AI Summary of Peer-Reviewed Research

 Research area:Social SciencesEducationEducation and Technology Integration

-Why the authors say this matters: The authors conclude that teacher readiness, institutional support, and infrastructure affect ICT integration, and they recommend continuous training, improved resources, and supportive policies for sustainable ICT-driven education.
+The study suggests that teacher readiness, institutional support, and infrastructure are important for ICT integration in teaching.
+The authors conclude that continuous training, better resources, and supportive policies are needed for sustainable ICT-driven education.

-What worked and what didn't: Positive attitudes and moderate ICT competence were reported, and teachers recognized technology’s benefits for student engagement and performance.
-However, inadequate infrastructure and limited support constrained effective use.
+The results showed generally positive attitudes toward technology and moderate ICT competence among teachers.
+The abstract says teachers recognised technology’s benefits for student engagement and performance, but inadequate infrastructure and limited support constrained effective use.

 Key points

-• Teachers showed moderate ICT competence.
+• Teachers reported moderate ICT competence.

 • Technology was seen as beneficial for student engagement and performance.